 This week I had the pleasure of spending a couple of hours with Sarah Moran (@sarahmoran).
 As you will hear during this episode Sarah has a lot of experience building “physical communities” (… that sounds bad!
 I mean non-digital communities!) and translating that experience to build community around brands like Virgin Australia, seek Tourism Queensland and more.
 She is currently the Brand and Marketing Manager at a small but growing application development house called GO1.

-In this episode Sarah shares with us some of the exciting, and challenging aspects of community management within a small but high growth and geographically dispersed organisaton – with the added complexity of language barriers in her Yammer network.
+In this episode Sarah shares with us some of the exciting, buy information pills and challenging aspects of community management within a small but high growth and geographically dispersed organisaton – with the added complexity of language barriers in her Yammer network.

 Links we discussed during The Yaminade this week…

 - AduroLMS – the Learning Management System from Sarah’s employer GO1